mirrorfm/data/README.md

  - add the channel or label ID, name and link to the end of the file
  - once approved your Spotify playlist will sync automatically and will be added to the mirror.fm [Spotify profile](https://open.spotify.com/user/xlqeojt6n7on0j7coh9go8ifd?si=StuR-GbuTeCJUSNzHKN5gg)

+## How does it work

+ - Submissions in the current repo triggers other automations in https://github.com/mirrorfm/mirrorfm/tree/master/functions
+ - YouTube track names are cleaned up using https://github.com/mirrorfm/trackfilter/, feel free to [contribute](https://github.com/mirrorfm/trackfilter/blob/master/tests/test_trackfilter.py#L11)